kevroletin/kevroletin.github.io/_posts/2022-01-28-how-tty-works-stty.md

 Note that the term "job" is a synonym for a process group (see `man credentials`).

-We will discuss sessions and process groups in more detail later.
-But that brief introduction should be enough to understand tty settings that we will discuss soon.
+We will discuss sessions and process groups in more details later.
+But that brief introduction should be enough to understand tty settings that we will be discussing soon.

 ## Features configurable by stty